-Bill Wyman, with his girlfriend Astrid Lundstrom and his son Stephen (wearing an Afghan jacket) on their way to Sweden for a skiing holiday, 31st December 1970.
+The Rolling Stones' Bill Wyman with his girlfriend Astrid Lundstrom and his son Stephen―who is wearing an Afghan jacket, on their way to Sweden for a skiing holiday, 31st December 1970.

 Teenage pupils from Holland Park school in London get the 1971 look with Afghan coats, wide sleeved tunic shirts, basket weave bags and jeans.